Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/serializationstatic-arrays.md

 ---
 id: static-arrays
 title: Static Arrays
-sidebar_label: Static Arrays
 ---

-Static arrays like `int[]` are serialized by built-in serialization code if their underlying type is either one of serialization supported types (e.g. `Vector3`) or if they implement [`INetworkSerializable`](inetworkserializable-bitserializer.md) interface.
+Static arrays like `int[]` are serialized by built-in serialization code if their underlying type is either one of serialization supported types (such as `Vector3`) or if they implement [`INetworkSerializable`](inetworkserializable-bitserializer.md) interface.

 ```csharp
 [ServerRpc]